 Rachel, thanks so much for taking time to share your thoughtful insight with BSB readers!

-“Love Your Life, Not Theirs” releases today!
-You can find it here on Amazon.com.
+“Love Your Life, Not Theirs” is available here on Amazon.com.
 You can follow Rachel on Twitter and Instagram at @RachelCruze and online at rachelcruze.com, youtube.com/rachelcruze or facebook.com/rachelramseycruze.